CoreMedia/feedback-hub-adapter-imagga/docs/README.md

-# The content-hub-adapter-filesystem Plugin Manual
+# The feedback-hub-adapter-imagga Plugin Manual

 ## Table of Contents